Finding SEC law firms for companies looking to go public can be a daunting task.

 Going public creates value for an issuer’s securities.
 Going public also makes liquidity for existing and future investors and provides an exit strategy for shareholders and investors.

 It is easier to build recognition of a public company than a private one.
 Publicly traded companies are often promoted and gain publicity from their status as a public company.
 Further, news & media have a greater incentive to report matters concerning public companies than private companies because of the number of shareholders and investors seeking information about the company.

 Public companies may attract more qualified employees and key personnel because it allows the company’s management and employees to share their growth and success through stock options and other equity-based compensation.

 Finding SEC law firms

 Going public is a complicated & intricate procedure.
-It is essential to have an experienced attorney to help your company navigate through the process and deal with the Securities & Exchange Commission the (“”SEC””), Financial Regulatory Industry Authority (“”FINRA””) & Depository Trust Company (“”DTC””).
+It is essential to have experienced investor relations firms assistance and attorney to help your company navigate through the process and deal with the Securities & Exchange Commission the (“”SEC””), Financial Regulatory Industry Authority (“”FINRA””) & Depository Trust Company (“”DTC””).
 Hiring the right SEC attorney is a big step for any company.

 Securities laws govern one of the most highly regulated and complex areas of commerce in the United States.
 They are a unique set of laws, rules, and regulations on both a federal and state level.
 Due to such ‘laws’ complexity, individuals and entities contemplating business subject to such laws are well-advised to hire a lawyer whose practice focused on securities and corporate law.